 From time to time, legal actions are pending against the Association in which claims for money damages are asserted.
 On at least a quarterly basis, the Association assesses its liabilities and contingencies in connection with outstanding legal proceedings utilizing the latest information available.
 While the outcome of legal proceedings is inherently uncertain, on the basis of information presently available, management, after consultation with legal counsel, is of the opinion that the ultimate liability, if any, from these actions, would not be material in relation to the financial position of the Association.
-Because it is not probable that the Association will incur a loss or the loss is not estimable, no liability has been recorded for any claims that may be pending.
+At September 30, 2018, the Association had recognized an estimated contingent liability of \$29 for certain pending claims where a loss is both probable and estimable.